Klrushka/meetup-api/readme.md

 - ``` PG_PORT ``` — DB port
 - ``` PORT ``` — Server port
 - ``` SECRET_KEY ``` — Jwt secret key
+To do this you could create .env file in the root directory

 ### Example